 Then the people said to Samuel, "Who is he who said, 'Shall Saul reign over us?'
 Bring the men, that we may put them to death."
 But Saul said, "Not a man shall be put to death this day, for today the Lord has accomplished salvation in Israel."

 a.
-Who is he who said, “Shall Saul reign over us?”
-At this moment of great victory, the supporters of Saul want to expose and kill those who were hesitant to support him as king (as described in 1 Samuel 10:27).
+Who is he who said, "Shall Saul reign over us?"
+At this moment of great victory, the supporters of Saul wanted to expose and kill those who didn't support him as king before (as described in 1 Samuel 10:27).

 b.
 Not a man shall be put to death this day: Saul wisely knew this was no time to take revenge on his opponents.
-Satan, having failed in the attack through Nahash, was now trying to attack Israel - even in victory - by dividing the nation against each other.
-Satan will attack us anyway he can, and often use times of victory to attack.
+Satan, having failed in the attack through Nahash now tried to attack Israel - even in victory - by dividing the nation against each other.
+Satan will attack us anyway he can, and he often uses times of victory to attack.

 c.
 Today the Lord has accomplished salvation in Israel: In 1 Samuel 11:3, the men of Jabesh Gilead wondered if there was one to save us.
 Saul was the man the Lord raised up to bring the victory, yet Saul himself knew that the Lord has accomplished salvation in Israel.
-It was the Lord who did the saving, and Saul was humble enough to know it.
-At this moment of victory, it would have been all the more tempting to take the credit for himself.
+It was the Lord who did the saving and Saul was humble enough to know it.
+At this moment of victory, it was all the more tempting to take the credit for himself.